MikaelTunturi/Coding-assignments-completed-at-Aalto/README.md

 # Coding-assignments-completed-at-Aalto
-This repository contains coding assignments and projects completed during my courses at Aalto University.
+This repository contains some of the coding assignments and projects completed during my courses at Aalto University.

-The following programming languages are included in these assignments: Python, C, R, Matlab, CSS, HTML, and Dart.
+The following programming languages are used in these assignments: Python, C, Matlab, and Dart.

-These assignments are just examples.
-I also have several other assignments saved on my personal computer.
+I will be adding more assignments from the ongoing courses (related to ML and AI) in the upcoming weeks.